mmiedaner/mmiedaner.github.io/_posts/2017-01-16-introduction-to-docker-security.md

 As in the case of virtual machines you finally faces guest to host escapes.
 With containerization this is still a problem.
-On the one hand due to the shared resources on the other hand possible due to namespacing and mapping user like root inside the container to root on the host.
+On the one hand due to the shared resources on the other hand possible due to name spacing and mapping user like root inside the container to root on the host.
 This would result in a direct compromise once a root user could exploit for example a kernel bug and escape the container.
 She would be root on the host directly.
 In